hstreamdb/docs/docs/en/start/cli.md

 CREATE STREAM stream_name AS SELECT * from demo EMIT CHANGES;
 ```

-In the example above, by adding an `AS` followed by a `SELECT` statement to the normal `CREATE` operation,
+In the example above, by adding an `AS` followed by a `SELECT` statement to the
-it will create a stream which will also select all the data from demo.
+normal `CREATE` operation, it will create a stream that will also select all
+the data from the `demo`.

 #### After Creating the stream, we can insert values into the stream.